 Both configurations also support an additional backup node for backing up the platform instance.

 The platform supports the following alternative deployment methods:

 - Deployment on an Amazon Web Services (AWS) or Microsoft Azure cloud — either as part of your virtual private cloud (VPC) or virtual network (VNet) or as a software as a service (SaaS) in Iguazio's cloud account.
-See AWS Cloud Deployment and Azure Cloud Deployment.
+See AWS Cloud Deployment, Azure Cloud Deployment, and Google Cloud Deployment.